holmesrichards/pmf/README.md

 ### Discussion

-As discussed [here](Docs/tolerances.md), it is important that filter stages have unity DC gain and mixer ratios be correct at a level of about 1% or better, preferably more like 0.1%.
+As discussed [here](Docs/tolerances.md), it is important that filter stages have unity DC gain and mixer ratios be correct at a level of about 1% or better, preferably more like 0.1% for the mixer resistors.

 The 82k feedback resistors used in the ED design are a puzzle: Per the CEM3320 datasheet, they result in a gain of around 0.82.
 In the datasheet circuit these resistors are 100k giving gain 0.999.
 On the breadboard I found some gain variation, so I replaced the 91k resistors (RI, RC) with 82k + 20k trimmers.

-The datasheet also suggests using a trimmer on the VEE pin, and adding a variable bias on the VRES pin, to null out frequency and resonance CV feedthroughs.

-Since a DC bias on VRES affects resonance CV feedthrough, the ED design's resonance compensation mixer can lead to problems if there is a DC offset on the input signal.
-I have added a capacitor to AC couple that signal.
+Some breadboard tests suggested AC coupling the INPUT signal into the resonance compensation mixer improves behavior.

+The ED schematics omit a resistor on the resonance input pin.
+In the comments Tom Wiltshire says this should be 51k.
+I found this value caused self oscillation to start up at a very low position of the resonance knob, so changed it to 120k.

+With an input of 5 V (or -5 V), the filter stage outputs try to go to about 10 V. This is too large: With Vcc = 12 V, maximum output before clipping is about 9 V. I reduced the input gain by a factor of 0.82 to keep below that limit. ±5 V is the standard audio signal range in my synth.
+Of course there exist signal sources that go larger than 5 V — any 3340 based VCO that doesn't rescale the chip's outputs will give square waves going from 0 V to about 10.5 V! — and if you use such sources, they will need to be attenuated.
+Also, if you use two summed inputs they might exceed 5 V, so again some attenuation may be needed.
+I also added a second inverting stage to preserve the phase going into the filter.

-ED's mixers have been re-ordered, the resistors in the BP mixers have been reduced to get unity gain at the peaks, and the seventh filter (a rather weird combination of things giving rise to a sort of band pass plus notch response) has been replaced with a second notch filter.
+ED's mixers have been re-ordered, just because I felt 2 pole should go before 4 pole.
+The E96 4.99k resistor has been replaced by E24 2k and 3k in series, because who want to order one resistor from DigiKey because Tayda doesn't carry it?
+The resistor values used by ED in the BP mixers result in peak amplitudes 6 or 12 dB below the input level; I reduced them to get unity gain at the peaks.
+I wasn't that enthusiastic about the seventh filter — a rather weird combination of things giving rise to a sort of band pass plus notch response — so I replaced it with a second (sharper, deadlier) notch filter.

+I didn't see much point in messing around with a multiplexer chip.
+I used a rotary switch instead.
+If you really want electronically selectable filter shapes, see the Expansion section below.

 ### Choose your own